 When it comes to youtube channels, here are my recommendations:

-For more recommendations on resources Python Programmer youtube channel offers a great range is a great youtube channel.
+For more recommendations on other helpful resources Python Programmer youtube channel offers a great range is a great of material that varies in difficulty.

 Finally, I would recommend reading many many research papers in deep learning and its applications.
 Not only they show how fascinating and powerful deep learning is, but they provide an in-depth explanation on different implementation techniques.

-By the end of completing all the above, you should be good to go.
+By completing all the above, you should be good to go.

-Please let me know if you found these resources to be helpful and feel free to add any other recommendations in the comment section below.
+Please let me know if you found these resources helpful and feel free to add any other recommendations in the comment section below.

 PS.
-I am not sponsored or affiliated by any of these authors or organisations.
+I am not sponsored these authors or organisations.
 However, the links of the books mentioned above are affiliated.